crazyoptimist/crazyoptimist-github-io/content/post/2019/how-to-setup-a-reverse-proxy-with-nginx-on-centos-7.md

   proxy_cache_bypass $http_upgrade;
 }
 ```

-Boom!
-You did it!
+And that's it!

-You can also add another app in the same nginx server block, for example, `location /app_name { … … }`, which means that server relays from the route `/app_name`, and another port, of course.
+You can also add another app in the same nginx server block, for example, `location /app_name { … … }`, which means that the server relays from the route `/app_name`, and another port, of course.

 Last but not least, don’t forget to check the server's selinux settings.

 ```bash
 getsebool -a
 setsebool -P configuration_name on
 ```

-Happy networking gents. 🙂
+Happy networking! 🙂